 Art classes, projects and more with AMADOR ARTS at: https://www.amadorarts.org/art-from-home/

 Scavenger Hunt: Each week we’ll have you find an item, keep all items in a “safe place”, such as a small box, for use at the end of the day program facility closure.
 We’ll use these items to make an art project.
-This week, find a 12 inch piece of string ).
+This week, find a can of corn.
 In your “safe place” you should have:

 - A push pin (thumb tack)